Protecting your business

 Insurance for vehicles.

 If a vehicle is used for the business this must have third party insurance as a minimum requirement.
-Does this extend to employees using their own vehicles?

 If a person is injured or a property damaged by a collision by you or your employees then this insurance covers the cost of paying for their claim.
 There are different levels of insurance for different types of work and different vehicles so it is important to get the right level of cover for the activities you are undertaking.